Robert Adair (surgeon): Career

+A memorial to him and his family (primarily centred on his wife Caroline Keppel (1734–1769), who predeceased him due to consumption) was erected in St Mary's Church, Acton, London.
+Adair was buried alongside her on March 24, 1790.

-The song 'Robin Adair' was composed by Caroline in tribute to her husband after her aristocratic family's reaction to her proposed marrriage.
+The song 'Robin Adair' was composed by Caroline in tribute to her husband after her aristocratic family's reaction to her proposed marriage.
 An oil-on-canvas portrait of Adair by Lemuel Francis Abbott (dating from the 1780s) is held at the Hunterian Museum in London.